darongkit/SF-Data-Engineer-Case-Interview/section1/README.txt

 program the dataset processing with scheduler using dag build the docker with airflow the scheduler will trigger the process every 1 am as specified in the program.

+Attached documents are the env uid, the provided datasets and processed datasets and the scheduler program.